 Markham District Energy grants 14 bursaries, one for each of Markham’s high schools, of $1,000 each, which are intended to be applied directly towards educational expenses associated with post-secondary education in a field related to sciences and the environment.
 The Bursary recipients are formally recognized by the Mayor, members of Council and Markham District Energy during a City of Markham Council Meeting and are also recognized at their high school graduation ceremonies.

-Markham District Energy is pleased to have recognized the 2016 bursary recipients at a meeting of Markham Council on May 17.
-To read more about the bursary presentation and the 2016 recipients click here.
+Markham District Energy is pleased to have recognized the 2017 Bursary recipients at a meeting of Markham City Council held on May 30, 2017.
+To read more about the bursary presentation and the 2017 recipients click here.